Books about friendship

 This modern fairy-tale with a brilliantly inspiring young heroine is one of Roald Dahl's best loved stories.

-Exploring a ramshackle garage with his new-found friend, Mina, Michael discovers a strange, magical creature.
+Exploring a ramshackle garage with his new-found friend Mina, Michael discovers a strange, magical creature who needs his help.
+A contemporary classic.

 Callum is a Nought but his best friend Sephy is a Cross - the daughter of one of the most influential politicians in the country.